zhlhuangfu/Crawler/Works.md

     - The id is an unique id provided by CMC
 - APIs from CMC:
     - CMC provide endpoints to get symbol ids and some other informations.
 Please refer to CMC website.
+    - U can also refer to scripts: cluster.py to take an example.

 ## Ranking Coins
 - Background